-- In a large bowl, combine ground beef, bread crumbs, 1 teaspoon ground ginger, pepper, salt, 3 green onions, 2 cloves garlic, egg and 2 tablespoons gochujang until well mixed.
+- In a large bowl, combine ground beef, bread crumbs, 1 teaspoon ground ginger, pepper, salt, 3 green onions, 2 cloves garlic, egg and 1 tablespoon gochujang until well mixed.
 Roll into 1-inch balls; place 1 inch apart on prepared baking sheet.

 - Bake 20-25 minutes until meatballs are cooked through.

-- Meanwhile, make the sauce: In a medium saucepan over high heat, bring 1/4 teaspoon ground ginger, 4 cloves garlic, soy sauce, brown sugar, 1 tablespoon gochujang, rice wine vinegar, vegetable oil and red pepper flakes to a boil.
-Whisk cornstarch and water together in a separate small bowl until well combined; stir into boiling sauce until just combined.
+- Meanwhile, make the sauce: In a medium saucepan over high heat, bring 1/4 teaspoon ground ginger, 4 cloves garlic, soy sauce, 1/2 cup water, brown sugar, 1 tablespoon gochujang, rice wine vinegar, vegetable oil and red pepper flakes to a boil.
+Whisk cornstarch and 1 tablespoon water together in a separate small bowl until well combined; stir into boiling sauce until just combined.

-- Reduce heat to medium-low; simmer and stir constantly 8-10 minutes until sauce is thickened.
+- Reduce heat to medium; simmer and stir constantly 8-10 minutes until sauce is thickened.
 Remove from heat.

 - Add the meatballs to the sauce and gently stir to coat.
 Serve meatballs warm topped with remaining 1 green onion, sesame seeds and cooked rice, if desired.